What is a Hysterosalpingogram?

-- Allergic reaction – Rarely, a woman may have an allergy to the iodine contrast used for the HSG procedure.
-She should inform the doctor if she is allergic to iodine, intravenous contrast dyes or seafood.
+- Allergic Reaction: Rarely, a woman may have an allergy to the iodine contrast used for the HSG procedure.
+She should inform the doctor if she is allergic to iodine, intravenous contrast dyes.

-- You can immediately resume normal activities, but you may be asked to refrain from intercourse for several days.
+- After a hysterosalpingogram (HSG) procedure, you can immediately resume normal activities, but you may be asked to refrain from intercourse for several days.

 - Spotting may commonly occur for a day or two after the HSG.
 Some of the dye will leak out of the vagina, so you may want to use sanitary napkins.

 - HSG may help you conceive.
 The reason for this is that the flow of x-ray dye into the fallopian tubes can flush away mucus plugs or minor scar tissue which may interfere with normal tubal function.

 - If an abnormality is noted on the HSG, your doctor will discuss with you the steps necessary to correct the problem.